max-4711/post2push/api_endpoints.md

 __Returns:__
 * Error (if applicable): One sentence explaining what has gone wrong.
 * Message (if applicable): Confirmation client has been registered.
-* SubscriptionToken (if applicable): Token, which can be used to reference this client.
+* ClientToken (if applicable): Token, which can be used to reference this client.

 __Remarks:__
 There can't exist two clients with the same DeliveryDetails, as this would result in double notifications.
-Trying to register two clients with the same DeliveryDetails will result in a database error, as the uniqueness of the DeliveryDetails is not checked before being passed to the database for performance reasons.
+Trying to register a client with existing delivery details will return the token of the first one.

+<br /><br />
+## GET /clients/:token
+__Description:__ Views information about a client

+__Parameters:__
+* token (in route): Token uniquely identifying the client

+__Returns:__
+* Error (if applicable): One sentence explaining what has gone wrong.
+* Subscriptions: List of all tokens of subscriptions the client has made

+<br /><br />
 ## DELETE /clients/:token
 __Description:__ Deletes a client and all referencing subscriptions.

 __Parameters:__
-* token (in route): Token identifying the client
+* token (in route): Token uniquely identifying the client

 __Returns:__
 * Error (if applicable): One sentence explaining what has gone wrong.
 * Message (if applicable): Confirmation client has been deleted.

+<br /><br />
 ## PUT /clients/:token
 __Description:__ Updates the data of a client.

 __Parameters:__
-* token (in route): Token identifying the client
+* token (in route): Token uniquely identifying the client
 * DeliveryDetails: Object containing information about VAPID push notification delivery
     * endpoint
     * keys